AmeerHamoodi/EEGPhasePy/docs/source/usage/plots.rst

     polar_hist_fig = etp.polar_histogram_from_triggers(testing_signal, triggers)

-If you want to plot a polar histogram without creating an estimator, you can do so by using the `viz` module.
+If you want to plot a polar histogram without creating an estimator, you can do so by using the :py:mod:`EEGPhasePy.viz` module.
 See the example code below:

 .. code-block:: Python
    :caption: Plotting polar histogram using EEGPhasePy.viz